Wall Street falls as tech drags; Fed meeting eyed

 (Reuters) - U.S. stocks slid on Monday as technology shares fell in the run up to earnings from tech companies, which will test the impact of trade tensions on global growth, and ahead of the Federal Reserve’s policy-setting meeting.

 The S&P 500 technology sector .SPLRCT, the index's best performer so far this year dropped 0.70%.
-However, a rise in shares of Apple Inc (AAPL.O), ahead of its quarterly report after markets close, helped support the blue-chip Dow Industrials index .DJI.
+However, a rise in shares of Apple Inc (AAPL.O), ahead of its quarterly report after markets close on Tuesday, helped support the blue-chip Dow Industrials index .DJI.

 While Refinitiv data shows 76% of the 222 S&P 500 companies that have reported earnings so far have topped profit estimates, data on the U.S. economy went in the opposite direction, supporting action by the Fed on Wednesday.